|Job Title||Expeditionary Programs Manager|

 |Reports To||Director of Maritime Programs|

-The Expeditionary Programs Manager works with the Maritime Programs Director to manage and lead on-water expedition programming targeted at teen audiences.
-The position also supports the Champlain Longboats youth boat building and rowing programs, a boat building and open-water rowing program at Lake Champlain Maritime Museum that partners with regional schools and community organizations.
-More information about the programs can be found here: https://www.lcmm.org/camps/expeditions/ and here: https://www.lcmm.org/learn/for-everyone/champlain-longboats-program/
+The Expeditionary Programs Manager works with the Director of Maritime Programs to manage and lead on-water expedition programming for teenagers.
+The position also supports the Museum’s Champlain Longboats youth boat building and open-water rowing program that partners with regional schools and community organizations.
+More information about the expeditions can be found here: https://www.lcmm.org/camps/expeditions/ and Champlain Longboats here: https://www.lcmm.org/learn/for-everyone/champlain-longboats-program/

-The position leads the annual planning and management for multiple overnight on-water expedition trips, including hiring, training, and managing staff; planning program schedules, itinerary, content; communicating with parents as needed before, during, and after trips, facilitating parent and student on-line evaluations, working with the Director of Marketing to effectively communicate with the public about the programs; leading trips on-water as needed; working with trip leaders to coordinate and implement food prep; and providing land support for expeditionary trips led by other trip leaders.
-Programs have an emphasis on safety, team building, and empowerment for youth.
+The Expeditionary Programs Manager leads the annual planning and management for the Museum’s overnight on-water summer expedition trips, with responsibilities including but not limited to hiring, training, and managing seasonal staff; planning program schedules, itinerary, and content; communicating with parents as needed before, during, and after trips; facilitating parent and student evaluations; working with the Museum’s marketing and communications team to effectively promote programs and to generate registrations, and with the development team to share the impact of programs with donors; leading trips on-water as needed; working with trip leaders to coordinate and implement food prep; and providing land support for expeditionary trips led by other trip leaders.
+Above all, the Expeditionary Programs Manager should value and prioritize safety, team building, and teen empowerment for these programs.

-Support for Champlain Longboats youth boat building and rowing programs includes coaching rowing teams; assisting with rowing program logistics including trailering/hauling/launching boats as needed; travel to out of state rowing races; supporting local race logistics and preparation.
+In addition to expeditions, the Expeditionary Programs Manager also supports Champlain Longboats youth boat building and rowing programs by assisting in the boat shop and on boat building outings with students; coaching rowing teams; assisting with rowing program logistics including trailering/hauling/launching boats as needed; coordinating and assisting with travel to out-of-state races; supporting local race logistics and preparation.

-Additional duties may include facilitating maintenance projects on the museum’s active fleet of twenty-two rowing gigs, working with boat shop volunteers, working on the repair of donated boats, assisting in on-water rowing programs and on-site education programs for students.
+Additional duties may include facilitating maintenance projects on the museum’s fleet of rowing gigs, working with volunteers, working on the repair of donated boats, assisting with adult rowing programs and other education programs for students at the Museum.

 Duties and Responsibilities